Lethabo Motsoaledi has a Message for Young Women who Want to Go into Tech

 Motsoaledi studied Geomatics, an engineering discipline at the University of Cape Town.
 She says the degree helped to hone her problem-solving skills.

-“I guess that really did help because that was the foundation of my technical background.
+“I guess that did help because that was the foundation of my technical background.
 The degree forced me to learn how to program, something I never thought I would be able to do, but understanding the world from a coding and programming perspective has made many possibilities available.
 Today I’m proud to say that I’m building tech myself only because I [can] approach the world from a problem-solving perspective.”